Email | (202) 433-9654

 Areas of Expertise: Insurgency/Irregular Warfare; Interagency & International Education; Stabilization & Reconstruction; French (Conversant)

-Mr. Michael Miklaucic is the Director of Research, Information and Publications at the Center for Complex Operations (CCO) at National Defense University.
-He is also the Editor of PRISM, the journal of CCO.
+Mr. Michael Miklaucic is a Senior Fellow at the Institute for National Strategic Studies at National Defense University.
+He is also the Editor of PRISM, the journal of Complex Operations.

 Prior to this assignment he served in various positions at the U.S. Agency for International Development and the Department of State, including Chief Operating Officer for the USAID Office of Democracy and Governance, and Rule of Law Specialist in the Center for Democracy and Governance.
 In 2002-2003 he served as the Department of State Deputy for War Crimes Issues.
 He later returned to State as USAID representative on the Civilian Response Corps Inter-Agency Task Force.